 What Is Subclinical Acne?

-Causes and Prevention of Subclinical Acne
+Causes of Subclinical Acne

 Subclinical acne is caused by many of the same triggers as other forms of acne.
 They are as follows:

-- Stress: While stress does not directly cause acne, Green admits that it can exacerbate it.
+- Stress: While stress does not directly cause acne, she admits that it can exacerbate it.
 “If you are already acne-prone, stress can make your acne worse,” she says.
 “Acne is an inflammatory disease exacerbated by hormones released during stress which increase inflammation.”
 For this reason, it’s important to mitigate stress not only for your mind but your complexion.

-- Hormones: Speaking of stress, Green says that it can cause the body to produce hormones such as cortisol, adrenal androgens, neuropeptides, and cytokines—all of which trigger and inflame the sebaceous glands.
+- Hormones: Speaking of stress, Dr. Green says that it can cause the body to produce hormones such as cortisol, adrenal androgens, neuropeptides, and cytokines—all of which trigger and inflame the sebaceous glands.
 “These hormones can cause increased inflammation and histamine release which causes an increase in sebum production, causing acne formation,” she explains.

-- Diet: If you regularly consume dairy products or processed foods high in sugar and carbs, Green says you might be asking for a breakout of any nature—not just subclinical acne.
+- Diet: If you regularly consume dairy products or processed foods high in sugar and carbs, Dr. Green says you might be asking for a breakout of any nature—not just subclinical acne.
 As a result, if you find that your skin is producing more skin-colored bumps than usual or has developed one for the first time ever, it may be time to reevaluate your food choices.

-Wash With a Salicylic Acid Cleanser
+Cleanse Your Face With Salicylic Acid

 While you can absolutely seek out any salicylic acid cleanser and give it a whirl, it helps to know what exactly to look for.
 Typically speaking, acne cleansers are formulated with two percent of salicylic acid.
 However, if you have super dry or sensitive skin, you may want to opt for less—think: 0.5 to one percent—to try to reduce the risk of irritation.
-Additionally, if you’re pregnant or breastfeeding, avoid salicylic acid, as it’s related to aspirin and can raise the risk for intracranial bleeding, according to Chang.
+Additionally, if you’re pregnant or breastfeeding, avoid salicylic acid, as it’s related to aspirin and can raise the risk for intracranial bleeding, warns Chang.

 Incorporate a Retinoid Into Your Routine

-“Retinoids are a first-line treatment for all types of acne, both non-inflammatory and inflammatory,” she explains.
+“Retinoids are a first-line treatment for all types of acne, both non-inflammatory and inflammatory,” Chang explains.
 “Retinoids, like adapalene, normalize skin cell turnover to reduce clogged pores and reduce inflammation.”
 Adapalene, specifically, can be used to treat both non-inflammatory acne like comedones and blackheads and inflammatory acne like papules and cysts: “This makes adapalene stand out from other acne ingredients, which often only treat certain types of acne,”Chang says.
 “Like other retinoids, adapalene may cause dry skin, peeling, redness, itching, or burning.”
 That said, Chang says it’s typically better tolerated than other retinoids.